reubensammut/ExEcc0dE/slae/2015-11-26-slae_util_scripts.markdown

   $  compile_shell.sh sample.shell
 ~~~~~

-#reverse.hs
+###reverse.hs

 Sometimes, in shellcode development, you need to push some string on to the stack.
 This involves the arduous task of converting the string to its hexadecimal counterpart, reversing the hexadecimal strings, checking lengths and padding to avoid null bytes.
 For this task I created a simple Haskell program to do this for me.
 This program takes a string with an optional parameter.
 Should no extra parameter be given, the string is prepended with the ‘/’ character (as most of the times, you would need to push a path on the stack) until the length is a multiple of 4.
 The extra parameter could be one of two.
-In case the extra parameter is –trim, then the exact same process as above is done.
+In case the extra parameter is \-\-trim, then the exact same process as above is done.
 However, in the end, the $esp is adjusted to ignore the prepended characters.
-The extra parameter could also be –trim-safe.
+The extra parameter could also be \-\-trim-safe.
 When using this parameter, no characters are prepended to the string.
 Instead, when the length is not a multiple of 4, the last few bytes are pushed as follows:

 - 1 byte remaining – use push 0xNN
 - 2 bytes remaining – use push word 0xNNNN